Monnte/vut-ipk-proj2/README.md

 # Introduction

 Packet sniffer is program used for packet sniffing on network devices.
 Ethernet datalink support only.
+IPv4 and IPv6 support.

 # Packet filtering

 Sniffer supports packets filtering.
-Options can be combined.
+Filter options can be combined.
 Port filter and packet type filter is available.

 ## Supported packets types